venkatesh022/sample1/README.md

 # sample1
-sample project
-This is the first repo created in GitHub.
+React is the javascript library
-And this is the demo file created in demo1 branch.
+It is used to create user interfaces